SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/profiling-python.md

 `salloc -A yourrepo ... `

-and once you have a node:
+Once you have a node:

 ```
-module load python/3.6-anaconda-4.4
+module load python/3.5-anaconda
 module load allinea-forge
-map srun python your_ap.py ...
+map python your_app.py ...
 ```

+!!! tip "Profiling an MPI application"
+    If you are profiling an MPI application, you will need to run:
+    `map srun python your_app.py`.
+The difference is the `srun` command.
+    One other MPI option is to use the `--select-ranks` option if you would like to profile only specific MPI ranks.

-and the Arm Forge GUI window will pop up.
+The Arm Forge GUI window will automatically pop up.
 Click run to start the profiling run.
 Don't panic: it will add some overhead to the normal runtime of your code.
 When the profiling data collection is finished and the statistics are aggregated, a window that displays the data from your application will automatically